 The Arteries are enlarged.
-The Hypogastrics, running along the sides of uterus and sending branches before and behind, supply specially the cervix; the Spermatics supply the fundus.
-The branches running to the placenta are most enlarged.
+The Hypogastrics, running along the sides of uterus and sending branches before and behind, supply specially the cervix; the Spermatics supply the fundus. branches running to the placenta are most enlarged.
 Veins are proportionately larger than arteries, the main trunks corresponding to respective arteries, but the branches not accompanying the latter precisely.
-They have no valves, and form large plexuses, especially over the placenta.
-The Lymphatics (studied first by Cruikshank by mercurial injections) pervade its substance universally, forming crowded plexus under peritoneum, and of size of goose quill at sides of uterus.
-They accompany the spermatic but chiefly hypogastric vessels-to glands beside vagina, to those of iliac and sacral plexuses, and thence to those of lumbar plexus.
-These of ovaries and tubes pass to lumbar glands.
+They have no valves, and form large plexuses, especially The Lymphatics (studied first by Cruikshank over the placenta. by mercurial injections) pervade its substance universally, forming crowded plexus under peritoneum, and of size of goose quill at They accompany the spermatic but chiefly sides of uterus. hypogastric vessels-to glands beside vagina, to those of iliac and sacral plexuses, and thence to those of lumbar plexus.
+Those of ovaries and tubes pass to lumbar glands.